khansadaf/ActionHub/Docs/Spotlight.md

 `ActionEntity` conforms to `IndexedEntity` for App Intents system indexing (separate from Core Spotlight but complementary for Shortcuts discovery).

-## Future work

-- Throttle reindex on launch for large libraries
-- Background indexing only when data changes
-- Deletion of stale items when App Group store is reset

 See [ROADMAP.md](../ROADMAP.md).